Jmion/aviation-co2-impact/README.md

 # Aviation and global carbon emissions

+## Milestone 3
+The data story produced is online at the following url : https://jmion.github.io/aviation-co2-impact/.
+You can find the notebook used to compute all visualisation and numbers that are used for our data story here : **TODO include notebook**.

+### Contributions
+Johan Barthas   : coding for chapter 4, writing introduction and conclusion, preparing the poster

+Andrea Scalisi  : selecting and plotting graph for the datastory, coding for chapter 1 and 2, writing chapter 1 and 2

+Jeremy Mion     : computation C02 consumption, coding for chapter 1, 2 and 3, preparing the presentation

+Bastien Beuchat : coding for chapter 4, writing chapter 3 and 4, layout data story

 ## Milestone 2 deliverable
 All the milestone 2 materials are in the notebook Milestone2.ipynb.
 As there is some interactive visualization in the notebook, you can find the rendered version here : https://nbviewer.jupyter.org/github/Jmion/aviation-co2-impact/blob/master/Milestone2.ipynb?flush_cache=true